prismicio/php-symfony-starter/README.md

-## Starter for Symfony PHP projects
+# Starter for Symfony PHP projects

+## :warning: UNMAINTAINED PROJECT :warning:

+This project is now unmaintained and becomes more and more outdated comparing to the evolution of the Symfony framework.
+We invite you to read our [PHP documentation](https://prismic.io/docs/php/getting-started/with-the-php-starter-kit) and integrate yourself our [PHP SDK](https://packagist.org/packages/prismic/php-sdk) in your Symfony project.

+### Info

 This is a blank [Symfony](http://symfony.com) project that will connect to any [prismic.io](https://prismic.io) repository.
 It uses the prismic.io PHP development kit, and provide a few helpers to integrate with the Symfony framework.